keu/docs/astro/create-cluster.md

 #### Step 1: Submit a request to Astronomer support

-To create a new Astro cluster on Azure for your Organization, contact your Astronomer representative.
-For each new cluster that you want to provision, provide our team with the following information:
+To create a new Astro cluster on Azure for your Organization, submit a [support request](astro-support.md).
+In your support request, provide the following information for every new cluster that you want to provision:

 - Your preferred Astro cluster name.
 - The Azure region that you want to host your cluster in.